 The Windsor majority also considered it relevant that DOMA §3 "humiliates tens of thousands of children now being raised" in state-authorized, same-sex marriages.
 Windsor, 133 S.Ct. at 2694.
-The question of same-sex marriage affects not only the present (and future) children in same-sex marriages, but also all future
+The question of same-sex marriage affects not only the present (and future) children in same-sex marriages, but also all future children.
+If South Dakota and other states with similar marriage laws have permissibly concluded that reserving marriage for opposite-sex couples ensures future children's highest aggregate likelihood of optimal upbringings, the Windsor concern for thousands of children raised in same-sex marriages cannot trump South Dakota's and those states' concern for the best interests of the millions of children for whom the states seek optimized parenting and childrening outcomes.8

 Assuming arguendo that the Windsor opinion's concern for children living in homes headed by same-sex couples could qualify as part of the Court's holding on an elderly, childless couple's estate taxation, that holding would go to the arbitrariness of the federal government's rejecting an aspect of New York family law that the federal government had no authority to define, reject, or redefine for federal purposes.
 See Windsor, 133 S.Ct. at 2693-94.
-The same cannot be said of Arkansas because legislation - by an entity with the near-exclusive authority to legislate in this arena - necessarily involves choosing: "the drawing of lines that create distinctions is peculiarly a legislative task and an unavoidable one."
+The same cannot be said of South Dakota because legislation - by an entity with the near-exclusive authority to legislate in this arena - necessarily involves choosing: "the drawing of lines that create distinctions is peculiarly a legislative task and an unavoidable one."
 Murgia, 427 U.S. at 314.
-Assuming that it does not involve either fundamental rights or
+Assuming that it does not involve either fundamental rights or suspect classes, "[s]uch a classification cannot run afoul of the Equal Protection Clause if there is a rational relationship between the disparity of treatment and some legitimate governmental purpose."
+Heller, 509 U.S. at 320.
+Here, South

-7 While any negative impact on children of non-favored relationships is something that a state legislative process may consider in making a legislative judgment, that impact - like the impact on adults in non-favored relationships - is not a judicial concern, provided that the state law permissibly favors marriage.
-See Section I.B, supra.
+While any negative impact on children of non-favored relationships is something that a state legislative process may consider in making a legislative judgment, that impact - like the impact on adults in non-favored relationships - is not a judicial concern, provided that the state law permissibly favors marriage.
+See Section II.B, supra.
 Simply put, any "foreseeable" or even "volitional" impact on the non-favored class does not qualify as a "[d]iscriminatory purpose" under the Equal Protection Clause.
 Feeney, 442 U.S. at 278-79.